Updated on September 6, 2022

 The benefits of LASIK outweigh the risks because of the following reasons:

-• Quick outcomes (clear vision a day after surgery)
+• Clear vision a day after surgery

 • 99 percent of patients attain clear vision (20/40 or better)

-• Among these, 90 percent achieve 20/20 vision or better
+• 90 percent achieve 20/20 vision or better

-• The procedure is quick and fairly safe according to the FDA
+• The procedure is quick and fairly safe

 • Reduces or eliminates dependence on glasses or contact lenses

-• Enhancements can be made after the initial surgery to further improve eyesight
+• Enhancements can be made after the initial surgery to improve eyesight further

 • No need for bandages after the surgery